 The most popular technology companies like Apple, Amazon, Netflix, Google, and Facebook, have a comprehensive testing approach designed to identify an applicant’s key strengths in various technical areas.

 Here are some of the most common technical questions asked in interviews conducted by these companies, over the years.
+Questions are categorized under Data Structures, Systems Design and Algorithmic Coding - the three main topics on which questions are commonly asked.

 Technical interview questions on data structures